robinerd123/ObjN64Convert/README.md

 A simple tool to convert OBJ files to N64 compatible F3DEX2 C source code.

-Please note:

 ## Please note:

-### This tool is very early in developement.
+#### This tool is very early in developement.
 Up to now it only supports OBJ files, and it only supports them with smooth shading.
 They must also be triangulated.

 # Changelog